arturonline/docs/golang/6_arrays.md

 # Arrays

 Go's arrays are values.
-An array variable denotes the entire array; it is not a pointer to the first array element (as would be the case in C).
 This means that when you assign or pass around an array value you will make a copy of its contents.
-(To avoid the copy you could pass a pointer to the array, but then that's a pointer to an array, not an array.)
-One way to think about arrays is as a sort of struct but with indexed rather than named fields: a fixed-size composite value.
+To avoid the copy you could pass a pointer to the array, but then that's a pointer to an array, not an array.

-The type `[n]T` is an array of n values of type `T`.
+The type `[n]T` is an array of `n` values of type `T`.

 ## Declaration